-(fps) in well-lit rooms from 10 subjects.
+The PURE dataset [39] contains 60 facial video recordings of 640 × 480 pixel resolution and 30 frames per second (fps) in well-lit rooms from 10 subjects.
 Each subject was recorded in 6 different setups: steady, talking, slow translation, fast translation, small rotation, and medium rotation.
 The videos were stored without lossy compression.
-To validate the effectiveness of PulseEdit in editing rPPG signals in facial videos, we analyzed the PulseEdit outputs of the PURE videos with three highly-cited rPPG algorithms: ICA [13], CHROM [2], and POS [4].
+To validate the effectiveness of PulseEdit in editing rPPG signals in facial videos, we analyzed the PulseEdit outputs of the PURE videos with five representative rPPG algorithms: ICA [13], CHROM [2], POS [4], HR-CNN [7], and DeeprPPG [9].
+The first three methods are classical signal processing methods and the last two are deep learning methods.
+For the HR-CNN method, we used the model provided by the authors1, which was trained on the PURE dataset.
+For the DeeprPPG method, we re-implemented the rPPG extraction model and trained on the PURE dataset with an 80/20 split for training and testing.

 We extracted rPPG signal from the whole facial region in this part of the experiments to estimate HR, and evaluated the performance using mean absolute error (MAE).
 For the rPPG removal mode, we computed the error between the estimated HR from the video and the reference HR from pulse oximeter provided by the dataset.
 For the rPPG modification mode, we computed the error between the estimated HR from the video and the target HR.

 We applied PulseEdit on the PURE videos for both the removal and modification modes.
 In the removal mode, we generated white Gaussian noise as the target rPPG signal T to remove the intrinsic rPPG signal in the original video.
 In the modification mode, we aimed at changing the rPPG signal to HR = 120 bpm as an example.
 We generated a sinusoid of frequency 120 bpm as the target rPPG signal T for all the color channels.
-To simulate the noise condition of rPPG signals, we added white Gaussian noise with -10 dB, -0 dB, and -10 dB in red, green, and blue channels, respectively, since the green channel generally contains the strongest level of PPG signal among all three channels [1].
+To simulate the noise condition of rPPG signals, we added white Gaussian noise with -10 dB, 0 dB, and -10 dB in red, green, and blue channels, respectively, since the green channel generally contains the strongest level of pulse signal among all three channels [1].
 We used the whole face region in rPPG analysis to estimate HR from facial videos.

 We study the effect of different $\lambda = \{0, 0.1, 0.5, 1, 2, 5\}$ on the performance of PulseEdit, which governs the perturbation budget in the facial video.
 To investigate the robustness of PulseEdit against video lossy compression, we compressed the edited frames by MPEG-4 format at the average bitrate of around 500 kbps.
-Fig. 3 shows the qualitative comparison of the video frames and the corresponding rPPG spectrograms with different λ .
-Fig. 4(a) and (b) present the performance of HR estimation before and after PulseEdit in removal and modification modes, respectively.
+Fig. 4 shows the qualitative comparison of the video frames and the corresponding rPPG spectrograms with different λ .
+Fig. 3(a) and (b) present the performance of HR estimation before and after PulseEdit in the removal and modification modes, respectively.